-+ Last year students
++ Last year students:

 - Students required providing more practical knowledge (100% opinions).
-CAF already organized serial of seminars on practical issues of aquaculture for students (Exh.
-15.24: Seminar schedule+ List of attendants).

-- Around 26.7% of students recommended to strengthen them with soft skills for them (Appendix 15.1).
-CAF already provided extracurricular courses and seminars on soft skills instructed by personnel managers of aquaculture enterprises (Exh.
-15.10: The invitation letter for extracurricular courses).

-- Students also suggested reducing number of generic courses that are not much linked with their major (60% opinions).
-This suggestion is being considered by consulting the Regulations of MOET.

-- Regarding to learning materials, students suggested having more specialized references closely related to the courses and should be also closely linked to the Mekong Delta area situation.
-This suggestion was already considered by adding more the literature/references in CAF library (Exh.
-15.11: List of annual updated literatures of CAF library and learning resource center), as well as increased more learning materials and facilities for AAP students (Exh.
-15.12: List of annually additional equipments for laboratories/Wetlab), assigned teaching assistants to give overview on contents of the course which are instructed by foreign lecturers beforehand (Exh 15.13: Lecture notes of teaching assistant).
+CAF already organized serial of seminars on practical issues of aquaculture for students [Exh.15.24.Seminar schedule + List of attendants]. - Around 26.7% of students recommended to strengthen them with soft skills for them (Appendix 15.1).
+CAF already provided extracurricular courses and seminars on soft skills instructed by personnel managers of aquaculture enterprises [Exh.15.10.The invitation letter for extracurricular courses]. - Students also suggested reducing number of generic courses that are not much linked with their major (60% opinions).
+This suggestion is being considered by consulting the Regulations of MOET. - Regarding to learning materials, students suggested having more specialized references closely related to the courses and should be also closely linked to the Mekong Delta area situation.
+This suggestion was already considered by adding more the literature/references in CAF library [Exh.15.11.List of annual updated literatures of CAF library and learning resource center], as well as increased more learning materials and facilities for AAP students [Exh.15.12.List of annually additional equipments for laboratories/wetlab], assigned teaching assistants to give overview on contents of the course which are instructed by foreign lecturers beforehand [Exh.15.13.Lecture notes of teaching assistant].

-+ Third year students
++ Third year students:

 Around 56.7% of third year students proposed that they need to be strengthened more on scientific research skills and practices.
 They also suggested reducing the number of generic courses which are not relevant to aquaculture area.
-CAF was aware of that situation and implemented some steps to improve the quality of AAP by modifying the curriculum (Exh 15.08: Meeting minutes on curriculum modification), strengthening teaching assistance (Exh 15.
-13: Lecture notes of teaching assistant) and encouraging students doing researches within the frame work of student scientific research program or joining research projects with lecturers (Exh 15.14: List of approved student research projects; Exh 15.15: Certificate for research project participation).
+CAF was aware of that situation and implemented some steps to improve the quality of AAP by modifying the curriculum [Exh.15.8.Meeting minutes on curriculum modification], strengthening teaching assistance [Exh.15.13.Lecture notes of teaching assistant] and encouraging students doing researches within the frame work of student scientific research program or joining research projects with lecturers [Exh.15.14.List of approved student research projects; Exh.15.15.Certificate for research project participation].
 In the other hand, 25.7% (4 of 13 students) mentioned on their limitation in English capacity at entrance and required an extra English course to foster this capacity.
-In the AAP curriculum, there is a free English course of 20 credits taught by experienced English teachers at the first semester to foster and strengthen English skills for the students.
-(Exh.
-15.16: Different versions of AAP curriculum).
+In the AAP curriculum, there is a free English course of 20 credits taught by experienced English teachers at the first semester to foster and strengthen English skills for the students [Exh.15.16.Different versions of AAP curriculum].
 Those students whose English capacity was still low compared to their peers were recommended by their academic advisor to take extra courses at CTU Foreign Language Center.

-+ Second year students
++ Second year students:

 As these students are just taking fundamental courses, their concerns, therefore, focused mainly on reducing number of generic courses that are not much related to aquaculture, strengthening soft skills, English skills and specialized practical view.
-CAF also reviewed the curriculum (Exh 15.08: Meeting minutes on curriculum modification) and encouraged students to join research activities to enhance their specialized practical view (Exh 15.15: Certificate for research project participation).
+CAF also reviewed the curriculum [Exh.15.8.Meeting minutes on curriculum modification] and encouraged students to join research activities to enhance their specialized practical view [Exh.15.15.Certificate for research project participation].

-In general, the survey results from all AAP students (58 students) showed that 100% of them concluded the expected learning outcomes and curriculum are appropriate (Exh.
-15.02: Survery forms for on-studying students on curriculum + Analysis results).
-There were 62.1% (36/58) of students satisfied with the balance in knowledge blocks of the curriculum and 86.2% (50/58) confirmed that they can achieve the expected learning outcomes from the training program (Figure 3; Appendix 1).
+In general, the survey results from all AAP students (58 students) showed that 100% of them concluded the expected learning outcomes and curriculum are appropriate [Exh.15.2.Survery forms for on-studying students on curriculum + Analysis results].
+There were 62.1% (36/58) of students satisfied with the balance in knowledge blocks of the curriculum and 86.2% (50/58) confirmed that they can achieve the expected learning outcomes from the training program (Figure 6; Appendix 1).

-Fig. 3: Survey results on students' satisfaction for training program (58 students)
+Figure 6: Survey results on students' satisfaction for training program (58 students)

-15.2 Graduate satisfaction
+15.2 Satisfaction of graduate